eflumerf/styleguide/dune-daq-cppguide.md

 which doesn't change the variable's value but doesn't declare it const in its function signatures

-If a class method alters its own physical state but not its logical state, declare it const and use "mutable" to work around the physical changes
+If a class method alters the class instance's physical state but not its logical state, declare it const and use "mutable" so the compiler allows the physical changes.

 constexpr is even better than const; use it when you can. [reference to constexpr section]